Rank lower bounds on non-local quantum computation: A new lower bound technique for CDS

 \section{A new lower bound technique for CDS}

 It was recently understood \cite{allerstorfer2023relating} that $f$-routing is closely related to a classical information theoretic primitive known as conditional disclosure of secrets.
-As a consequence, our new lower bounds on $f$-routing imply lower bounds on CDS, which we define next.
+As a consequence, our new lower bounds on $f$-routing imply lower bounds on CDS.
+In this work, we will informally describe these lower bounds, but see \cite{asadi2024conditional} for a more complete treatment.

-\begin{definition} A \textbf{conditional disclosure of secrets (CDS)} task is defined by a choice of function $f:\{0,1\}^{2n}\rightarrow \{0,1\}$.
-The scheme involves inputs $x\in \{0,1\}^{n}$ given to Alice, and input $y\in \{0,1\}^{n}$ given to Bob.
-Alice and Bob share a random string $r\in R$.
-Additionally, Alice holds a string $s$ drawn from distribution $S$, which we call the secret.
-Alice sends message $m_0(x,s,r)$ to the referee, and Bob sends message $m_1(y,r)$.
-We require the following two conditions on a CDS protocol. \begin{itemize} \item $\epsilon$\textbf{-correct:} There exists a decoding function $D(m_0,x,m_1,y)$ such that